How to become an Event Planner

 Event Planner Salaries

-Types of Degrees
+Types of event planner degrees

-Hospitality and/or Tourism Management
+Hospitality and Tourism Management

-Budget and Finances
+- Budget and finances

 Marketing or Public Relations